-The programme will comprise habitat enhancement measures and stock management controls with the aim to deliver considerable long term benefits to wildlife and help maintain one of the unique moorland landscapes of the Borders.
+The programme comprises habitat enhancement measures and stock management controls with the aim to deliver considerable long term benefits to wildlife and help maintain one of the unique moorland landscapes of the Borders.

 The moorland improvements will bring about benefits to upland wildlife in particular Black Grouse, one of the most rapidly declining birds in Britain and on the red list of birds of conservation concern.